Are Metrics Enough? Guidelines for Communicating and Visualizing Predictive Models to Subject Matter Experts: Related Work

 \subsection{Characterizing ML Collaborations}

 Across enterprise surveys that highlight common challenges for AI/ML collaborations, communication is continuously cited as the most difficult to overcome\cite{algorithmia2021enterprise}.
-Research in ML, visual analytics, and human factors have attempted to characterize the precise nature of challenges surrounding collaborations between machine learning researchers and domain scientists.
+Research in ML, visual analytics, and human factors have attempted to characterize the precise nature of challenges surrounding collaborations between ML researchers and domain scientists.
 After 6 months of fieldwork with a corporate data science team, Passi and Jackson found that data science practitioners had several frustrations concerning the communication with stakeholders\cite{passi2018trust}, such as the lack of trust from stakeholders when the results or inner workings of an ML model were being discussed.
-These ML collaboration challenges exist in other sectors outside of data science as well.
+These challenges exist in other sectors outside of data science as well.
 Hopkins and Booth conducted an interview study with stakeholders from organizations outside of `Big Tech' to understand how resource constraints challenge ML workflows and development\cite{hopkins2021machine}.
-Hopkins and Booth similarly found that language barriers between ML practitioners and stakeholders prevented trust and deployment of models and data science results.
+The authors similarly found that language barriers between ML practitioners and stakeholders prevented trust and deployment of models and data science results.

 Language barriers between data scientists and SMEs can occur at many stages of the ML collaboration process.
 Hong et al. conducted an interview study with ML practitioners on model interpretability and found that data scientists had difficulty assessing the prior expertise and knowledge level of SMEs when delivering results, presentations, and insights\cite{hong2020human}.
 Similar in spirit to our work, Mosca et al. presented a study of client-facing data scientists to identify the common communication strategies they employ to translate the (potentially ill-defined) analysis needs of SMEs\cite{mosca2019defining}.
 In this paper, we focus primarily on how \textit{predictive models} (rather than general data science findings) can be best communicated with and to SMEs.
 To this end, we interview both data scientists and SMEs to get a sense of current gaps in their practices.
 Further, unlike prior work that aims to characterize and offer broad solutions to common ML collaboration challenges, we distill and validate visualization strategies that reduce the burden of presenting and communicating model performance.